gopidotio/HotelBookingApi/README.md

 ## Setup

-1. Clone the repository to your local machine:
+1. To clone the repository to your local machine:
 ```sh
    git clone git@github.com:gopidotio/HotelBookingApi.git
 ```